 What’s so problematic with the light scent of a foundation?
 Turns out a lot.
 If you didn’t know already, the FDA lets cosmetic companies label any fragrance mixture as simply “fragrance” or “parfum” without having to list each ingredient.
 That means harmful ingredients like phthalates could be hiding in your foundation.
 They can be especially irritating for sensitive skin.

-Normally, coconut oil is often not too bad for oily or acne-prone skin.
-It makes a great ingredient in face washes, shampoos, and face masks without too much threat of clogging pores.
+Normally, coconut oil is not too bad for oily or acne-prone skin.
+It makes a great ingredient in face washes, shampoos, and face masks without too much threat.
 That’s because these products are made to be rinsed off after use.
 On the other hand, you’ll probably be wearing your foundation for most of the day (and night).
 For that reason, non-comedogenic foundations will usually not contain coconut oil.

 Cocoa butter is a life saver for anyone with severely dry skin.
 Because of how thick and creamy it is, it’s able to deep condition skin and prevent moisture from evaporating.
 However, it’s not so ideal for acne-prone skin.
 It can be too heavy and greasy for oily skin, and can trap excess oil and dirt into pores.
 Avoid this ingredient.
 There are plenty of other plant oils that are nourishing and also non-comedogenic.

-Out of all the plant oils out there, we actually think argan oil is the best one for acne-prone skin, so much that we even wrote a guide about it.
-In addition to being non-comedogenic, argan oil has actually been shown to reduce the amount of sebum in skin.
+Out of all the plant oils in existence, we think argan oil is the best one for acne-prone skin, so much that we even wrote a guide about it.
+In addition to being non-comedogenic, argan oil has been shown to reduce the amount of sebum in skin.
 It’s also high in anti-inflammatory vitamin E, and is rich in linoleic acid—an essential fatty acid that many acne-prone people are deficient in.
 It’s ultra lightweight too, making it a great ingredient in all makeup products, and not just foundation.

 Here’s another oil that’s just as refreshingly lightweight as argan oil.
 Its composition is similar to our sebum, meaning that it absorbs easily and is unlikely to clog up skin.
-That way, it can actually help rebalance your skin, and lessen the likelihood of acne and clogged pores in the first place.
-When applied to skin, it feels silky smooth!
-If you can find this ingredient in a foundation, it’ll be like you’re using makeup and skin care at the same time.
+That way, it can actually help rebalance your skin and lessen the likelihood of acne in the first place.
+When applied to skin, it feels silky smooth.
+If you can find this secret ingredient in a foundation, it’ll be a true makeup-skin care hybrid.

 Pressed Foundation from Alima Pure